 Before you start learning about microcontrollers, you must have some basic understanding of Electronics, otherwise, it will be difficult to understand all the concepts and do the programming effectively.
 Some of the best embedded design engineers are also good hardware engineers.
 Please go through the hardware section of the article “What to learn to become a good embedded design engineer” to know more.

 Overview of Microcontrollers

-After you have gained basic understanding of electronics, it’s components, go through the overview of Microcontroller to gain some theoretical understanding.
-What are the building blocks of microcontroller, how it works, etc. Some eBooks are available here.
+After you have gained a basic understanding of electronics, it’s components, go through the overview of Microcontroller to gain some theoretical understanding.
+What are the building blocks of the microcontroller, how it works, etc?
+Some eBooks are available here.

 Refer book: The 8051 Microcontroller and Embedded Systems: Using Assembly and C by Muhammad Ali Mazidi (Author) for basic MCU, programming concepts.
 I have referred the same book during my time in 2003–2005, while I was getting training at Emtech Foundation, New Delhi, under the guidance of Mr. Naveen Kumar.

 Later Google, YouTube websites became my best mentors :).
 You should also learn the basics of C programming before you start actual practicals.
 I suggest an all-time favorite Let Us C by Yashavant Kanetkar (Author).

 Pick any microcontroller development board of your choice.
 If I have to select, I will take any STMicroelectronics’s STM32 Discovery board or Microchip’s PIC16/18F Series MCU development board as they are quite affordable and gives you access to may IOs/interfaces with onboard programmer & debugger.
 You will need to buy different modules for other interfaces if they are not already available on the MCU development board.

 Learn each of the following basic interfaces, one by one (application circuit & programming both).
 With each interface, I have mentioned a few example devices which could be used for learning, I would suggest you interface all of them: